imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

     control\ Q=decrease spot radius a bit
     ...

 It follows the syntax `key=command`, one per line.
-Modifier keys such as {% include key content='press\|Control' %} and {% include key content='press\|Shift' %} are specified by prepending the key with their name, separated by a space escaped with a backslash '\\'.
+Modifier keys such as {% include key key='Control' %} and {% include key key='Shift' %} are specified by prepending the key with their name, separated by a space escaped with a backslash '\\'.
 Spaces in commands do not need to be escaped.
 The dash \# character at the beginning of a line is used to insert comments.

 An example of such a file can be found [**here**](/plugins/mamut/example-properties-file).